The Focal Quantal Response Equilibrium: Across Game Heterogeneity

-Since we have just argued that it is natural to suppose that the distribution of errors remains stable across games in the QRE and the Focal QRE, it is natural to wonder how well the QRE can explain play across similar games.
-Somewhat problematically, the experimental game theory literature finds that observed play is close to Nash equilibrium in some games , but is far away from Nash equilibrium in others.
+Since we have just argued that it is natural to impose a stable distribution of errors across games in the QRE and the Focal QRE, it is natural to wonder how well the QRE can explain play across similar games.
+Somewhat problematically, the experimental game theory literature finds that observed play is close to Nash equilibrium in some games, but is far away from Nash equilibrium in others.
 This difference persists even after adjusting for differences in payoffs (e.g., see \cite{goeree2001ten} and \cite{camerer2004cognitive}).

 For instance, if we fix the error distribution to be type I extreme value, then we have the logistic QRE and bounded rationality is captured by a single parameter ($\lambda$).
 Ideally, we would like the estimates of the QRE from observed choice frequencies to be consistent across games.
 Unfortunately, estimates of $\lambda$ for the logistic QRE may differ by an order of magnitude across games.
 In the rest of this section we demonstrate that the Focal QRE can explain this heterogeneous play across games (via changes in the salient/focal strategies) while maintaining consistent estimates of $\lambda$, thereby explaining changes in play across games without assuming a change in the underlying distribution of preferences.